The Ansonia: Opening and 1900s

+1910s and 1920s

 In September 1911, Stokes leased the entire hotel for 30 years to Frank Harriman for $9 million.
-Stokes also announced that he would transfer the hotel's title to his son, W. E. D. "Weddie" Stokes Jr. At the time, the elder Stokes had been shot several months earlier and believed that he would die.
+Stokes also announced that he would transfer the hotel's title to his son, W. E. D. "Weddie" Stokes Jr., but the elder Stokes would still operate the hotel.
+At the time, the elder Stokes had been shot several months earlier and believed that he would die.
 Harriman announced plans to convert the Ansonia from an apartment hotel to a transient hotel by dividing the apartments, which typically had up to eighteen rooms, into guestrooms with no more than two rooms.
 According to Albert Pease, who brokered the sale, the decision to convert the Ansonia into a transient hotel had been influenced by the proximity of the 72nd Street station, which at the time was only one station away from Grand Central Terminal.
 Upon taking over the hotel.
 Harriman spent over $100,000 on renovations, including a new restaurant and restoring the basement swimming pool.
-Federal and city officials thwarted a 1916 plot by Franz von Papen and Karl Boy-Ed to detonate a bomb at the Ansonia's ballroom.
+Federal and city officials thwarted a 1916 plot by German operatives Franz von Papen and Karl Boy-Ed to detonate a bomb at the Ansonia's ballroom.

 Unlike his father, Weddie never had any interest in operating the Ansonia, choosing to lease it to more experienced hotel operators instead.
 In May 1918, the Ansonia became part of the Bowman-Biltmore Hotels chain, operated by John McEntee Bowman.
 George W. Sweeney was appointed as the hotel's manager.
 Bowman announced plans to renovate the Ansonia for $500,000, converting 300 "non-housekeeping" suites into guestrooms with bathrooms.
 He also planned to renovate the ground level and add a ballroom there.
 The hotel began to attract sportsmen like boxer Jack Dempsey, in part because of what writer Steven Gaines described as "the Ansonia's racy reputation as a home to gamblers and spies and deposed dictators".
 After World War I, many New York Yankees players stayed at the Ansonia, including Babe Ruth, Bob Meusel, Lefty O'Doul, and Wally Schang.
 One resident, Chicago White Sox first baseman Chick Gandil, held a meeting at his apartment in which he told several teammates to intentionally lose the 1919 World Series; in the ensuing Black Sox Scandal, Gandil and his teammates were permanently banned from professional baseball.